 Occurred: March 2021

-Facebook is showing different job ads to women and men, according to an audit by independent researchers at the University of Southern California (USC).
+Facebook ad delivery system showed different job ads to women and men, according to independent researchers.

-The audit indicates that Facebook’s ad-delivery system is withholding showing job ads to women, even though the jobs require the same qualifications, something that is considered sex-based discrimination under US equal employment opportunity law.
+An audit by researchers at the University of Southern California (USC) discovered that Facebook’s ad-delivery system had been withholding showing job ads to women, even though the jobs require the same qualifications.

 Operator: Meta/Facebook